frostplexx/dotfiles.nix/README.md

 ### Installation

-1. Clone this repo into your home directory and cd into it
+Clone this repo into your home directory and cd into it

+#### MacOS
-2. On macOS run `make install` to install Nix, nix-darwin and home-manager
+On macOS run `./scripts/system-bootstrap.sh` to install Lix.
-3. Use `make` to deploy the system.
-This will prompt you to select a config.
+The script will then also deploy the first generation on your device

+#### NixOS
+Run `nix run nixpkgs#just -- deploy` ^[After the first deployment `just` and its alias `j` will be available system wide] to deploy the system.

 ### Available Commands

 The Makefile offers the following targets that can be run for managing the system:

-- `all`:      same as deploy
 - `deploy`:         lints, auto-detects OS and deploys appropriate configuration
 - `update`:         updates flake and deploys
-- `bootstrap`:  first-time setup for MacOS
 - `lint`:           format and lint nix files using alejandra, statix and deadnix
 - `clean`:          remove old system generations (runs `nh clean all`)
 - `repair`:         verify nix store and repair
+- `format`:         Format nix files
+- `diff`:           Show diff between current and commited changes
+- `update-refs`:    Update every fetchFromGithub with its newest commit and hash

 In addition `nix-tree`, `nix-output-monitor`, `nh` and `nvd` come installed.